Gardening For Bees In Small Spaces

 I once saw a wall covered in hanging baskets filled with flowers.
 Even a vertical wall can be turned into a feeding station for bees!

 However, I also recommend that if you only have a small garden or yard, create something you too will enjoy!
-It's perfectly possible to achieve both - they are not mutually exclusive!
+Having a garden you enjoy sitting in, and that feeds bees and pollinators, are not mutually exclusive things!

 8 Tips for helping bees in a small garden